 Safe practice makes for safe carving

 A dependable need to be around when kids are carving.
-Your cutting position should be like sitting with the two feet solidly on the ground.
+Your cutting position should be like sitting with two feet solidly on the ground.
 Keep reasonably good ways from others.
 Continuously cut away from yourself.
 Hold your arms close to your body and take regular breaks.

-Pick the correct project
+Pick the correct project.

 Start with something basic and ensure you are agreeable before proceeding onward to test more.

 Take as much time as is needed – when you are carving, you consequently begin to relax.
 Both your brain and your body are busy with the task.
 Notwithstanding that you attempt to rush, you lose the happiness and begin to commit errors.